giaruffo/weirdnodes/README.md

     Notes:
     - Each selected node will either have its outgoing or incoming edges rewired.
-    - Nodes are assigned a type 'normal', 'black_hole', or 'vulcano' based on the perturbation.
+    - Nodes are assigned a type 'normal', 'black_hole', or 'volcano' based on the perturbation.
     - 'black_hole' nodes will have a significant increase in the transaction activity, and a significant reduction of outgoing transactions.
-    - 'vulcano' nodes will have a significant decrease in the number of incoming transactions, and a significant increase of outgoing transactions.
+    - 'volcano' nodes will have a significant decrease in the number of incoming transactions, and a significant increase of outgoing transactions.

 - `perturb_network_by_links(g0, n)`: